 Whatever you do, don’t lie on your insurance application!
 If you lie, and have to file a claim, your claim will be denied, and you could even be sued for fraud.

 Otherwise, the process is painless and will probably take about 15 minutes to get you a policy.

 How to File a Renters Insurance Claim

-Should something happen and your stuff gets stolen or there was a fire, you have to file a renters insurance claim.
+Should something happen and your stuff is stolen or there is a fire, you’ll have to file a renters insurance claim.
 This simply means you contact your insurance company (typically by phone, but many companies are moving to online claim forms), and tell them what happened.
 Your insurance company will then open an investigation and process your claim.

-Important: they may ask for proof of your belongings, such as a laptop.
-That’s why it’s so important to keep records of your purchases – either by keeping a copy of the receipt, or saving the transaction online.
-Also, having photos of your belongings is good practice if you don’t have receipts.
+Important: They may ask for proof of your belongings, such as a laptop.
+That’s why it’s so important to keep records of your purchases — either by keeping a copy of the receipt, or saving the transaction online.
+Also, storing photos of your belongings is a good practice if you don’t have receipts.

 Depending on your insurance company and the nature of the claim, they will typically pay for losses within several days to several weeks.
 As such, it’s still a very good idea to have an emergency fund to help you get through the interim.

 What are your thoughts on renters insurance?
 Do you have a policy or recommend one?

 Join the 21,000 other members who've already taken the first steps towards student loan freedom.
 Sign up and get my five free tactics to lower your student loan debt.